Siemens sells water technology business for $862 million

-FRANKFURT Germany's Siemens agreed to sell the bulk of its water technology business to private equity group AEA Investors for 640 million euros.
+FRANKFURT Germany's Siemens (SIEGn.DE) agreed to sell the bulk of its water technology business to private equity group AEA Investors for 640 million euros ($862.4 million).

 The deal, flagged by Reuters last month, is subject to regulatory approval, Siemens said on Wednesday.